Figure 1. Iron in three different forms.

-Iron (Fe) is a silvery-white, lustrous, malleable, ductile, magnetic or magnetizable, metallic element.
-It lies in group VIII of the periodic table and is a transition element.
+Iron (Fe) is a silvery-white, lustrous, malleable, ductile, magnetic or magnetizable, metallic element (see Figure 1).
+It lies in group 8 of the periodic table and is a transition element.
 Iron is the most abundant element in Earth's core and the fourth most abundant (by weight) in Earth's crust; it also occurs in meteorites.
 Iron nuclei are created mostly by Type Ia supernovae, with additional contributions from Type Ib, Ic, and II supernovae.
 Iron is, from the point of view of its nucleus, the most stable element.

 |relative atomic mass||55.847|